 Diagrammatically, the effect of an increase in \underline{c} can be seen in Figure 3.
 An increase in \underline{c} decreases the attractiveness of the patriarchal regime at low levels of wealth $(k < \hat{k})$ and increases it at higher levels of wealth $(k > \hat{k})$.
-Intuitively, when income is low, a husband is made worse off sacrificing a greater part of income to his wife even if it improves his daughters' welfare (as they too will enjoy the higher level of \underline{c}).
-The opposite is true once income is high enough and this renders the NR regime relatively more attractive, thus increasing the level of wealth at which men are indifferent between the two regimes (i.e., increasing k^).
+Intuitively, when income is low, a husband is made worse off sacrificing more of his income to his wife although it improves his daughters' welfare (as they too enjoy the higher level of \underline{c}).
+The opposite is true once income is high enough and this renders the NR regime relatively more attractive since the disparity between sons' and daughters' welfare is smaller.
+Thus this increases k^ , the level of wealth at which men are indifferent between the two regimes.
 Furthermore, the pace of capital accumulation slows down at all levels of k as more income is diverted to the wife's consumption.